 Celebrating the best of Australian and international sculpture, Lorne Sculpture Biennale (VIC) runs from 30 October – 21 November 2021.
 Under the artistic direction of Graeme Wilkie OAM, the 2021 festival will explore the intersection of nature, history and social connection to Lorne and the Great Ocean Road through the theme ‘A sense of place’.

-DESIGN Canberra (ACT) returns 9 – 29 November 2020 with the theme Transformation, creating momentum to build a more resilient, connected, creative and responsible way of living.
+DESIGN Canberra (ACT) returns 9 – 29 November 2021 with the theme Transformation, creating momentum to build a more resilient, connected, creative and responsible way of living.
 The festival theme arose from planning for Craft ACT’s 50th anniversary in 2021.
-The 8th edition of DESIGN Canberra (8-28 November 2020).
 Expressions of Interest for DESIGN Canberra 2021 are open until March.

 Feast (SA) , Adelaide’s queer cultural festival will return 6 – 18 November 2021 with the program to be announced shortly.